 Boston's Brigham and Women's Hospital (BWH) is an international leader in virtually every area of medicine and has been the site of pioneering breakthroughs that have improved lives around the world.
 A major teaching hospital of Harvard Medical School, BWH has a legacy of excellence that continues to grow year after year.
 Brigham and Women’s Health Care – the parent corporation for Brigham and Women’s Hospital, Brigham and Women’s Faulkner Hospital and the Brigham and Women’s Physician Organization – includes 150 outpatient practices with over 1,200 physicians.
 We serve patients from New England, throughout the United States, and from 120 countries around the world.

-BWH is an internationally-known referral center for the most complex cases in nearly all areas of medicine.
-In fact, US News and World Report consistently ranks us a top hospital and among the best in specialty areas including cancer, cardiology and heart surgery, gynecology, nephrology, neurology and neurosurgery, orthopedics, and rheumatology.
+Brigham and Women's Hospital is an internationally-known referral center for the most complex cases in nearly all areas of medicine.
+In fact, U.S. News & World Report ranks us a top hospital and among the best in specialty areas including:

 The BWH name is a reflection of our history.
 In 1980 three of Boston’s oldest and most prestigious Harvard Medical School teaching hospitals - the Peter Bent Brigham Hospital, the Robert Breck Brigham Hospital, and the Boston Hospital for Women – merged to form Brigham and Women’s Hospital.